cis-oss/.github/CONTRIBUTING.md

 For example, if all private properties are prefixed with an underscore `_`, then new ones you add should be prefixed in the same way.
 Or, if methods are named using camelcase, like `thisIsMyNewMethod`, then do not diverge from that by writing `this_is_my_new_method`.
 You get the idea.
 If in doubt, please ask or search the codebase for something similar.

 When possible, style and format will be enforced with a linter.

+## Expectations on contributors
+If you want to contribute to cis_oss projects, you need to collaborate with the maintainers

+The submitter is responsible for the code change, regardless of where that code change came from, whether they wrote it themselves, used an "AI" or other tool, or got it from someone else.
+That responsibility includes making sure that the code change can be submitted under the license of the given project.

+The submitter needs to understand what code they are changing, what the change does, and justify that change in the commit messages.
+Using coding assistants, "AI" or other tools does not grant additional privileges or reduce our expectations.

 ## :medal_sports: Certificate of Origin